JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

 Let's try to cover the following implementation scenario:

 - Automation to create a new group in Entra ID
-- Simple incoming data to define the group information
+- Simple incoming data to define the group information and members
 - Group will only have users as members
-- The automation is implemented using PowerShell and Microsoft Graph API
+- Automation is implemented using PowerShell and Microsoft Graph API

-I would then start by adding the necessary permissions to the app registration in Entra ID.
+I would start by adding the necessary permissions to the app registration in Entra ID.
-First, I would need to add the following permissions in order to be able to create a new group:
+First, I would need to add the following permission in order to be able to create a new group:
 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/04/managed-identity-and-application-permissions/group-create-permission.png" %}

-Second, I would need to add the following permissions in order to be able to read the basic information of the users:
+Second, I would need to add the following permission in order to be able to read the basic information of the users:
 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/04/managed-identity-and-application-permissions/user-readbasic-all-permission.png" %}

 Here are the permissions that I've added: